 Market makers

-Professional market-making firms benefit from the Market-Making Program, which offers maker rebates up to -0.012%, colocation infrastructure in Frankfurt and Tokyo (3-5ms latency), and bulk order capabilities (up to 20 orders per call).
+Professional market-making firms benefit from the Market-Making Program, which offers maker rebates up to -0.012%, colocation infrastructure, and bulk order capabilities (up to 20 orders per call).
 The program includes a dedicated account manager and cross-marketing support.
-For the complete integration walkthrough, see the Market Maker Guide.Brokers and trading platforms
+The Market Maker Guide covers the full integration walkthrough.Brokers and trading platforms

 Brokers and trading platforms integrate via the Broker Program, offering WhiteBIT liquidity to end users through a sub-account architecture.
 The program provides up to 40% fee share on trading fees generated by referred users, per-customer account isolation, and per-customer API keys.
-For the complete integration walkthrough, see the Broker Guide.Algo trading and bot providers
+Brokers that need to issue per-customer API keys via OAuth (alongside or instead of the sub-account model) can use the Fast API Key via OAuth flow to bootstrap keys on behalf of users without manual copy-paste.
+The Broker Guide walks through the sub-account setup end to end.Algo trading and bot providers

 Algorithmic trading systems and trading bots integrate through a combination of REST API for order management and WebSocket for real-time market data.
 Start with the First API Call guide to verify connectivity and authentication.
-Then proceed to the Market Data Quickstart for real-time price feeds, the Spot Trading Quickstart for order placement, and the Trading Bot guide for a complete automated trading workflow.
+Then proceed to the Market Data Quickstart for real-time price feeds, the Spot Trading Quickstart for order placement, and the Trading Bot guide for an end-to-end automated trading workflow.
 The WebSocket Quickstart covers real-time data streaming.
-Key technical considerations:- Rate limits: polling frequency must stay within per-endpoint limits; WebSocket streaming is recommended for real-time data to reduce REST polling
+Key technical considerations:- Rate limits: polling frequency must stay within per-endpoint limits; prefer WebSocket streaming for real-time data to reduce REST polling

-- Kill-switch: emergency mechanism to cancel all open orders after a configurable timeout — critical safety feature for unattended bots
+- Kill-switch: emergency mechanism that cancels all open orders on a specified market after a configurable timeout (5–600 seconds) — critical safety feature for unattended bots

-- Order Types: Market, Limit, Stop-Limit, Stop-Market, Stock-Market, and Bulk-Limit — availability varies by market type
+- Order Types: Market, Limit, Advanced-Limit, Stop-Limit, Stop-Market, Multi-Limit (Bulk), and OCO — availability varies by market type

 - Client Order ID: attach custom identifiers to orders for tracking across systems